 Tile, Slate, and Metal Roof Tear-off Containers

 Concrete tile, natural slate, and standing-seam metal weigh heavily; they punish a bin that was not built for the load.
-For these jobs, we route in a 30-yard container with reinforced sides and a heavier floor plate: we cap the fill volume well below the visual rim to manage axle weight.
-We use a lowboy to set the container; for mixed loads, ask about our general construction debris service.
+For these jobs, we route in a 30-yard container equipped with reinforced sides and a heavier floor plate: the lowboy transport keeps the axle weight legal.
+We cap the fill volume below the visual rim to maintain safety.
+Call (201) 379-1533 for our general construction debris service if you need to handle mixed materials.

 Same-day Pickup for Fast Roof Project Turnover